 Sustaining a Culture of 5S

 Did you hear the joke about the company that achieved 15S?
 It repeated the first 3S's five times … Let’s face it, sustaining 5S is a real challenge.
 While most companies can initially excel at sorting, straightening and shining, not long after, momentum is lost.
-With the experience of leading a sector-wide implementation of 5S in 33 business units across Canada, the U.S., and Mexico, Paula Bozzer will share proven tools and concepts that have kept 5S as an integral part of Transcontinental Printing's manufacturing efficiency strategy.
-No matter the size of your facility, the tips and tricks offered by this dynamic duo will bridge the gap from concept to culture and will help in ensuring that your 5S system is a solid one.
+With the experience of leading a sector-wide implementation of 5S in 33 business units across Canada, the U.S., and Mexico, Paola Bozzer will share proven tools and concepts that have kept 5S as an integral part of TC Transcontinental Printing's manufacturing efficiency strategy.
+No matter the size of your facility, the tips and tricks offered by Paola will bridge the gap from concept to culture and will help in ensuring that your 5S system is a solid one.

-Simple Process Improvement Measurement Tools
+Process Improvement Measurement Tools

 Your approach to communicating production goals and performance levels will determine employee trust, buy-in, and motivation.
 Pollard Banknote has refined its approach over the last decade and come up with a system easily understood by production crews that focuses on the process not the person.
 It emphasizes the difference between normal variation and special cause variation that compels corrective action.
 When and how corrective action is applied makes all the difference.
 This case study reveals the methodology and thinking at one of North America’s leading producers of instant lottery tickets.

 Blame the Person or the Process?
 You Make the Call